The toughest conversations are when your behavior has inadvertently hurt someone you care about. And I've had a few of them.

 And if you're someone who's drawn towards simplicity, curious about being fully human and haven't joined the Connection Depot community yet... please know that you are always welcome!

-The Human Infusion Project is a grassroots, philanthropic personal development platform that draws from the combined fields of modern brain science, applied psychology and spiritual philosophy.
-Our mission aims to augment and supplement the work of professional practitioners in simplified, practical and affordable ways.
+The Human Infusion Project is a grassroots, not-for-profit personal development platform that draws from the combined fields of modern brain science, applied psychology and spiritual philosophy.
+Our mission aims to augment and supplement the work of professional practitioners in simplified, practical ways, and to give clients an affordable home program they can use in between sessions.
 100% of all online class profit funds the Wellness Assistance Grant.
 If financial constraints limit your participation, please contact me and we'll work something out.